TrirupaJDLab/SchistoER/README.md

 This script orders the features selected by the significant latent factors based on the mean of log2(fold change) between the 2 groups (Y) being compared.

 ### 6. ER_heatmap_part2.R :
 This script takes the output of ER_heatmap_part1.py and plots a heatmap.
-The inputs of this script are the following:
+The inputs of this script are the following:<br>
 i) endoA_endoB_featsorted_patid_X.csv: This file has patient ids and the corresponding feature MFIs. <br>
 ii) endoA_endoB_featsorted_patid_Y.csv: This file has only the patient ids and the corresponding outcome (labels).